sin-tanaka/vuejs_tutorial_todo_management/README.md

 ?
 Vue build standalone
 ?
 Install vue-router?
 Yes
 ?
 Use ESLint to lint your code?
 No
 ?
 Setup unit tests with Karma + Mocha?
-Yes
+No
 ?
 Setup e2e tests with Nightwatch?
 No

    vue-cli · Generated "tutorial_vuejs_todo_management".